Compare Savings Options

 Click and drag the swap icon to reorder plan columns.

 The financial aid treatment of investments in a 529 savings plan varies by school.
 Assets are typically treated as the account holder’s and not the student’s.
 (Student assets are generally assessed at 20% whereas parental assets are generally assessed at 5.64%.)
 Any investments, including those in 529 accounts, may affect the student’s eligibility to get financial aid based on need.
 You should check with the schools you are considering regarding this issue.1Source: https://www.treasurydirect.gov/indiv/planning/plan_education.htm

 2Strategic Insights 3rd Quarter 2019 529 Fee Analysis

 Check with your home state to learn if it offers tax or other benefits such as financial aid, scholarship funds or protection from creditors for investing in its own 529 plan.
 Consult your legal or tax professional for tax advice.

-Wisconsin taxpayers can qualify for a state tax deduction up to $3,280 per beneficiary from contributions made into a Wisconsin 529 college savings plan.
+Wisconsin taxpayers may be eligible for a state tax deduction up to a certain amount for contributions made into a Wisconsin 529 college savings plan.
 Neither TIAA-CREF Tuition Financing, Inc., nor its affiliates, are responsible for the content found on any external website links contained herein.